dmhumph/GlusterOwncloudOdroidSetup/README.md

 1 Odroid C2:
 https://ameridroid.com/collections/single-board-computer/products/odroid-c2

 Make sure to get the necessary power supplies and either MicroSD or other storage medium for flashing the OS to boot from on the SBC.
+You will also need a drive for each HC2 you purchase, and I went with generic 4TB 7200RPM hard drive but you could go with SSD if performance is needed.

 ## Install Gluster Servers